 Ben Hogan mentions in his book when describing the grip how the fingers of the last three finger of the left hand press up.
 That is part of the secret but not the whole secret.
 What is omitted is what he describes in this video:

 The key words are “at all times.”
 This means the fingers are engaged throughout the whole swing!
-Feel the inside of the tips of the little fingers stretch up to cause the other fingers to apply the pressure that Ben Hogan describes.
+Feel the center of the inside of the tips of the little fingers stretch up to cause the other fingers to apply the pressure that Ben Hogan describes.

 In the following video, Bobby Jones states: “here’s a thing about the hands that is very important.”
 He shows how the left little finger has a light touch so that the grip of the club moves freely in the left hand.
-Feeling the grip press against the tip of the left little finger allows the back swing to mature.
+Feeling the stretch down of the top and center of the palm pad of the right index finger causes the grip to press against the tip of the left little finger, which allows the back swing to mature.
 This creates the pause that results in a rhythmic swing.

-My blog post, “Feel an Efficient Down Swing,” states to feel the hands stretch up in the back swing created by the momentum of the upper body.
+My blog post, “Feel an Efficient Down Swing,” states to feel the hands stretch up to allow the back swing to mature.
+It is the stretch in the little fingers during the back swing that creates a mature back swing.

 This is what, in my opinion, is Ben Hogan’s secret.
 At least this is the first explanation of how to create supination of the left wrist and what to feel in the fingers during the swing to produce a shot that is straight and long.
 The average golfer does not know how to engage the fingers to produce consistent shots.
 Accomplished golfers do so unconsciously.